-It's no mistake that Josh Magette has one of the best abilities to see the court throughout the NBA G League.
-Magette is known for his quick passes and flashy dishes to his teammates.
+It's no mistake that John Gillon has one of the best abilities to see the court throughout the NBA G League.
+Gillon is known for his quick passes and flashy dishes to his teammates.
 But he knows there is nothing more important to his court vision than his eyesight.
 Take a look at a few tips to healthy eyes, thanks to UPMC Health Plan's My Health Matters

 Taking good care of our eye health is vital to overall health, wellness, and well-being.
 There are actions you can take to ensure your eyes are as healthy as possible and help prevent vision loss later in life.